-Bitcoin Bank plugin require GD support in php.
+Bitcoin Bank plugin requires GD support in PHP.
 This is used to create png images of cheques.

-For Linux, run this installation command and restart Apache2. (library name varies depending on version.):
+For Linux, run this installation command and restart Apache2. (library name varies depending on the version.):

 sudo apt-get install php7.0-gd sudo service apache2 restart